statycc/pymwp/guide/index.md

 ### Interpreting Matrices

-The analysis is performed by applying inference rules to commands of $P$.
+The analysis is performed by applying inference rules to program's commands.
 These inference rules assign matrices to commands.
-A matrix $M$ for program $P$ is obtained by compositional analysis of its commands.
+A matrix characterizing a program is obtained by compositional analysis of its commands.

-Matrix $M$ contains coefficients representing _dependencies_ between program variables.
+A matrix contains coefficients representing _dependencies_ between program variables.
 These coefficients are $0, m, w, p$ and $\infty$.

 <details>